 When out on your walk, pay attention to the environment around you.
-If you notice potential distractions (like cats, birds, other dogs, etc.) before your dog, you may be able to minimize their reaction.
+If you notice potential distractions (like cats, birds, other dogs) before your dog, you may be able to minimize its reaction.
 You can have your dog sit and look at you while the distraction passes.
 Keeping some tasty treats in your pocket might help your dog focus on you as well.

 Don't assume other people or dogs want to meet your dog.
 Always ask before you allow your dog to greet others.
 Make sure your dog is well-socialized and trained on how to properly meet other dogs and people (especially children).
 If they're not there yet, kindly tell people who try to approach your dog that they shouldn't.
 It's not rude and is for their own safety.